Ownfos/Linear-System-Solver/README.md

 - Solution of this system in sequence (for instance, 1 2 -1 for the example given above)

 ## Limits:
-- LinearSystem's initializer with AugmentedMatrix as parameter will not check if its size is valid
-- Vector's arithmatic operators will not check if other vector's size is equal with itself
 - This program assumes that given linear system has exactly one solution In cases where number of solution is infinite or zero is not handled properly

 ## Compiler
 - I used gcc version 8.1.0 x86_64 posix to build and run this program.
-- Build command: g++ ./source/*.cpp -Iinclude -o ./linear_system.exe
+- Build command: g++ -std=c++17 ./source/*.cpp -Iinclude -o ./linear_system.exe
-- Run command: ./linear_system.exe
+- Run command: ./Linear-System-Solver.exe